cdanielmachado/framed/README.md

 FRAMED (**FRA**mework for **M**etabolic **E**ngineering and **D**esign)
 is a python package for analysis and simulation of metabolic models.

-This package is under development (no stable release yet).
+This package is continuously under development.
 Some of the current functionality includes:

 * Import/Export of SBML files (constraint-based and kinetic models)
 * Import/Export from plain text (constraint-based only)